exel80/ValheimMods/RecipeModifier/README.md

 ## Config
 Config file ``dev.exel80.recipemodifier`` is inside the config folder ``<GameDirectory>\Bepinex\config`` and will be automatically generated after the first time launching the plugin.
 Changing value under ``1.0`` will reduce the amount of resource you need to craft it, and vice versa.
+If AllowResourceCostUnderOne is **false**, resource cost will not go under 1

 ```ini
 ## Settings file was created by plugin RecipeModifier v1.1.0